Domestic Violence

 Understanding Domestic Violence in Texas

 In Texas, domestic violence is generally referred to as "family violence" under the law.
 The Texas Family Code defines family violence as the action by a member of a family or household against another member of the family or household that is intended to lead to physical harm, bodily injury, assault, or a threat that reasonably places the other member in fear of imminent physical harm.
 This definition encompasses a range of behaviors, not limited to physical violence, and can include emotional or psychological abuse.
-Additionally, it's important to note that family violence includes any behavior that falls within dating violence, where individuals in a romantic relationship inflict harm or threaten each other, highlighting the various contexts in which domestic violence cases can arise.
+Additionally, family violence includes any behavior that falls within dating violence, where individuals in a romantic relationship inflict harm or threaten each other, highlighting the various contexts in which domestic violence cases can arise.

 Family or household members, as defined by the Texas Family Code, include individuals related by blood or marriage, former spouses, parents (whether or not they have lived together), foster parents and foster children, and individuals who are in a dating relationship or have a child together.
 Furthermore, the law is designed to protect individuals in shared living situations, which can encompass roommates or cohabitants, broadening the scope of who might seek protection under these laws.